 River Valley Community College has articulation agreements with the University System of New Hampshire.
 In addition, many programs have written agreements with 4-year colleges and universities that provide seamless transfer to bachelor degree programs.
 Existing agreements are with:

 - University of New Hampshire

-- Plymouth State University

 - Keene State College

-- University of Vermont

 - Granite State College

-- Franklin Pierce University

 - Franklin University of Ohio

-- SUNY UpState Medical University

 - Rivier College

-- University of New England

 - Hesser College

-- New England College

 - Springfield College